Minimillius/Time-Frequency-Motor-Imagery-BCI/README.md

 ## Dependencies

+To successfully run the code, ensure the following dependencies are installed:

 - MATLAB (R2024 or later recommended)
 - [Biosig Toolbox](https://sourceforge.net/projects/biosig/)
 - [EEGLAB Toolbox](https://sccn.ucsd.edu/eeglab/)
 - [Time-Frequency Toolbox (TFTB)](https://tftb.nongnu.org/)

-Ensure these dependencies are installed and properly configured in your MATLAB environment.
+These toolboxes provide essential functions for signal processing, data loading, and analysis.

 ## Results

 The script calculates and displays the classification accuracy for each fold in the k-fold cross-validation process.
-It also visualizes the time-frequency representations and both entropy and energy distribution plots for both classes.
+It also visualizes the time-frequency representations and both entropy and energy distribution plots for both classes, enabling a comprehensive analysis of EEG signals.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+This README provides a comprehensive overview of the project, installation steps, and usage instructions to help users get started quickly.
+If you have any further questions or need additional details, feel free to ask!